nefalis/Python-OC-Lettings-FR/doc/source/user_guide.rst

     :class: custom-img

-View detailed information about a property, such as its address, description, price, and amenities.
+View detailed information about a property, such as its address.

 .. image:: _static/detail_lettings.png